lm3nitro/Projects/Virtualization/ESXi/VMWare ESXI 7 Install and Set-up.md

 VMware ESXi is a powerful hypervisor.
 It serves as the foundation for virtualization in data centers, allowing multiple virtual machines to run on a single physical server.
 It offers features such as live migration of VMs, high availability, resource allocation controls, and centralized management through tools like VMware vCenter Server.

-I currently have a R720 server racked in my home networK.
+I currently have a PowerEdge R720 server racked in my home networK.
 There are several VMs that I want to create for several mprojects that I have in mind, and will be installing VMWare ESXi on this server in order to get my virtual enviornmen tset-up.

 First thing I needed to do is go to VMWare to download ESXi: